 What should I do if I have fractured my tooth?

-Don't panic, the emergency dentist Wolverhampton can usually repair fractured teeth.
+Most importantly, don't panic.
+The emergency dentist Wolverhampton can usually repair fractured teeth.
 If the tooth is painful, avoid hot or cold foods and avoid eating or biting on that side.
 Painkillers may help, but do not exceed the maximum dose.
 Pain-free treatment is usually available by contacting the Wolverhampton emergency dentist early.

 What if I have lost a crown?

-Keep your crown safe as crowns can be re-cemented to avoid further damage.
+Keep your dental crown safe as crowns can be re-cemented to avoid further damage.
 Contact the emergency dentist in Wolverhampton immediately.

 What if I have knocked a tooth out?